guillermo-lahuerta/Real-time-object-detection/README.md

 The steps described in this project, follow the structure described in this popular TensorFlow [tutorial](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html).
 I adapted the proposed structure to be able to detect a **mask** (instead of more common state-of-the-art objects, such as cats, dogs or people).

+Actually, I had the idea to create this repository after watching [one](https://www.youtube.com/watch?v=yqkISICHH-U) of Nicholas Renotte's Youtube videos, where he teaches how to build a model to detect *signs*.
+I strongly suggest to check his videos (he is a Data Scientist at IBM).

 I also used an amazing graphical image annotation package, *LabelImg*, to perform the labelling of the pictures myself.
 This package is developed by [Tzuta Lin](https://github.com/tzutalin/labelImg).

 Regarding the technical implementation of the model, I used *transfer learning* to take advantage of a pre-trained Convolutional Neural Network.
 For the purposes of this model, I obtained great results with the [MobileNet V2](https://arxiv.org/abs/1704.04861) architecture.